![[BOTTOM]](to-bottm.gif)

 SEC 3.
 Election to Membership

-SEC 4.
 Termination of Membership

 SEC 1.
-Annual Meeting
+Board Meetings

 SEC 2.
-Special Club Meetings
+Special Board Meetings

 SEC 1.
 Board of Directors